tbang618/CC24/RustNotes/Rustlings4.md

 # Advanced Topics
 You can get pretty far with just the previous three sections.
 However, this section includes important topics in creating more complex Rust programs.
 ## Lifetimes
-The time from a variables initialization to its invalidation, whether its value is moved or it goes out of scope, is called its **lifetime**.
+The time from a variable's initialization to its invalidation, whether its value is moved or it goes out of scope, is called its **lifetime**.
 It may be thought of as the "lifetime of a scope".
 This is what the compiler checks to make sure borrows/references are legal.
-Sometimes we need to explicitly indicates lifetimes for the compiler, though it can infer a lot by itself.
+Sometimes we need to explicitly indicate lifetimes for the compiler, though it can infer a lot by itself.

-These exercises don't go into much depth of lifetimes, giving only an introductory understanding.
+These exercises don't go into much detail of lifetimes, giving only an introductory understanding.
 ### 1. Declaring Lifetimes
 If a function returns a reference, it needs to know in what lifetime (scope) the reference is valid.